horgh/catbox/README.md

 [![Go Report
 Card](https://goreportcard.com/badge/github.com/horgh/catbox)](https://goreportcard.com/report/github.com/horgh/catbox)

-This is a minimal IRC daemon.
-I run a small network using [ircd-ratbox](http://ratbox.org/) and had the idea to create an IRC server capable of linking to it and eventually replacing it.
-My goal is to have a minimal server that will meet this network's needs.
+catbox is an IRC daemon.
+I run a small network using it.

-# Status
-catbox is capable of linking to itself and to ircd-ratbox servers.
-It is in active use on my network.

 # Why the name?
-My domain name is summercat.com, cats love boxes, and a tribute to ircd-ratbox.
+My domain name is summercat.com, cats love boxes, and a tribute to ircd-ratbox (the IRC daemon I used in the past).

 # Features